-However, a recent study has shows omega 3 fatty acids helps to reduce the risk of heart diseases but omega -3 supplements do not seem to be effective for reducing heart attacks or strokes.
+However, a recent study has shown omega 3 fatty acids help to reduce the risk of heart diseases but omega -3 supplements do not seem to be effective for reducing heart attacks or strokes.

 Diet vs. Dietary Supplements – Herbal products / Botanicals/ Natural products

-Dietary supplements can be manufactured from intact source or extract from plants, animals, algae, fungi or lichens like curcumin, St. John’s wort, ginseng, resveratrol, glucosamine, collagen, cranberry, ginkgo biloba, etc. India is the largest suppliers of herbal extracts and raw material for the dietary supplement market worldwide.
+Dietary supplements can be manufactured from intact sources or extracted from plants, animals, algae, fungi or lichens like curcumin, St. John’s wort, ginseng, resveratrol, glucosamine, collagen, cranberry, ginkgo biloba, etc. India is the largest supplier of herbal extracts and raw materials for the dietary supplement market worldwide.